tonisuter/aws-lambda-swift/README.md

 The goal of this project is to implement a custom AWS Lambda Runtime for the Swift programming language.

+### Step 1: Implement your lambda handler function
-1. Create a package with an executable target that depends on AWSLambdaSwift
+`ExampleLambda` is an SPM package with a single, executable target that implements the lambda handler function.
-2. Implement your lambda function:

-Usage:
+This package depends on the `AWSLambdaSwift` package which produces a library that contains the actual runtime.
+In the main.swift file of the `ExampleLambda` executable we import the AWSLambdaSwift library, instantiate the `Runtime` class and then register our handler function.
+Finally, we start the runtime:

 ```swift
 import AWSLambdaSwift